 - Review Process

 - Formatting Requirements

 - Digital Archiving

-Anyone who presents a paper at the Southeast Coastal Conference on Languages & Literatures (SECCLL) may submit it to The Coastal Review provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
+Anyone may submit a manuscript to The Coastal Review provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
 Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to The Coastal Review, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at The Coastal Review.
 If you have concerns about the submission terms for The Coastal Review, please contact the Editors.

-The Coastal Review: An Online Peer-reviewed Journal is preserved using CLOCKSS, a leading preservation archive that guarantees persistent access to journal content for the very long term.
+The Coastal Review is preserved using CLOCKSS, a leading preservation archive that guarantees persistent access to journal content for the very long term.
 Articles also receive Digital Object Identifiers (DOIs) through Crossref to ensure they can always be found.